TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/FilesAndLocations/Index.rst

 is placed at :file:`Resources/Public/Icons/Extension.svg`, the Extension Manager will show that image.

-Most of these files are not required.
-The exception are :file:`ext_emconf.php` in :ref:`legacy installations not based on Composer <t3start:legacyinstallation>` and :file:`composer.json` in :ref:`Composer installations <t3start:install>` installations.
+Most of these files are not required, except of :file:`ext_emconf.php` in :ref:`legacy installations not based on Composer <t3start:legacyinstallation>` and :file:`composer.json` in :ref:`Composer installations <t3start:install>` installations.